React

 Targeting specific state version

-hook will re-render your React component whenever either now
+By default, the useSuperState hook will re-render your React component whenever either now or draft change.

-However, sometimes you want to monitor only changes made to the draft
+However, sometimes you want to monitor only changes made to the draft instead.
+To do so, all you have to do is

-as a useSuperState
+specifying draft as a useSuperState target:

 import { superstate } from '@superstate/core' import { useSuperState } from '@superstate/react' const count = superstate(0) export default function App() { useSuperState(count, { target: 'draft' }) // this line! return ( <div> <button onClick={() => count.sketch(prev => prev - 1)}>-</button> <button onClick={() => count.sketch(prev => prev + 1)}>+</button> {typeof count.draft() !== 'undefined' && <section> Count's draft is: <strong>{count.draft()}</strong><br/> </section> } </div> ) }

-If you want to target only now
+If you want to target only now version instead of both now and draft, just pass now to target.

 Smart re-renders